byui-cse/itm300-course/source/module-10/project-lab.md

 ## Product Objective

-Instead of using a single EC2 instance, we are going to place our app in a container and allow it to auto-scale and use a load balancer.
+In this lab, we will containerize our vehicle service application, enabling it to auto-scale and utilize a load balancer.
+By following these steps, you will learn how to configure Docker, create a container registry, and deploy containers using ECS and Fargate.
+This process will enhance the reliability and scalability of your application.

 ## Add / Verify IAM Role